 Rediscover the Oracle’s tale through a modern lens, as ORACLE reimagines the story of Delphi’s High Priestess on the fateful day Apollo lays siege to her temple.
 The Oracle’s voice, once a channel of wisdom and prophecy from Mother Earth (Gaea), is challenged by Apollo’s ambition.
 This epic tale, told from the Oracle’s perspective, follows her courageous fight to preserve her power, her legacy, and her role as a symbol of feminine strength.

 Do you have a burning question for the Oracle?
 Your questions may be drawn by the Oracle and included in the show!
-Audience members may also create an effigy offering of what they wish to let go of.
+Audience members may also create an offering of what they wish to let go of.
 These offerings will be burned by the Priestesses during the performance.

 For 30 years Vox Medusa continues to find an endless well of inspiration from feminist mythology, in both muse of creativity and mission to bring awareness to domestic violence and assault.
 All survivors of Domestic Violence and or Assault and those who have benefited from Minnesota women’s shelters, please contact Vox Medusa at voxmedusadance@gmail.com for a VIP experience at ORACLE.